SKIP

 Remark: The skipped text is accessible by xState.str() or trim_right_copy( xState.str()).

 The key word SKIP is a complex symbol.
-It's meaning depends on the context.
+The meaning depends on the context.
 It depends on:

 (